 Mount the power supply module on the bottom cover as shown in Figure 11.
 Be sure to install all seven screws and washers in the locations shown by the arrows in the figure.
-Note that one of the screws threads into a 2D fastener you installed at the corner earlier.
+Note that one of the screws thread into a 2D fastener you installed at the corner earlier.

-4-40 3/16" (4.8 mm) BLACK PAN HEAD SCREWS WITH #4 INTERIOR TOOTH LOCK WASHERS WHERE INDICATED BY (7 PLACES)
+4-40 3/16" (4.8 mm) BLACK PAN HEAD SCREWS WITH #4 INTERIOR TOOTH